hpsaturn/ESPNowCam/README.md

 For Arduino IDE users, if you have a compiling error, maybe you forget install NanoPb library.
 Please see above.

-This library was tested on PlatformIO and works with its manifest, on the other hand, in Arduino IDE (I'm not use it), was compiled ok there using Espressif 2.0.11 y Arduino IDE 2.2.1.
+This library was tested on PlatformIO and works with its manifest, on the other hand, in Arduino IDE (I'm not using it), was compiled and excuting ok, there was using Espressif 2.0.11, Arduino IDE 2.2.1 and enabling PSRAM for the Freenove S3 Camera.
 I suggest to use PlatformIO instead Arduino IDE, because this last one mix everything, is so buggy and it's more complicated.
-Thanks to @ElectroZeusTIC to test it on Arduino IDE.
+Thanks to @ElectroZeusTIC and @AcoranTf to test it on Arduino IDE.

 ---